cell phone reviews, info, news, community, and deals

 (802.16a)

-WiMax is the trade name for a family of new technologies related to the IEEE 802.16 wireless standards.
+WiMax was the trade name for a family of technologies related to the IEEE 802.16 wireless standards.

-WiMax has the potential for very long range (5 - 30 miles) and high speeds.
+WiMax had the potential for long range (5 - 30 miles) and high speeds.

-The initial version, based on 802.16a, is designed for fixed (non-mobile) applications only, such as a wireless replacement for home DSL or cable modem service.
+The initial version, based on 802.16a, was designed for fixed (non-mobile) applications only, such as a wireless replacement for home DSL or cable modem service.

-Newer versions, such as 802.16e, add support for mobility, potentially making WiMax a competitor for certain 3G or 4G cell-phone technologies.
+Later versions, such as 802.16e, added support for mobility, potentially making WiMax a competitor for certain 3G or 4G cell-phone technologies.
+In the US, Sprint attempted to use WiMax to do just that.

-WiMax operates at higher frequencies than mobile phone networks.
-WiMax technology can operate in the 2.5 or 3.5 GHz licensed bands, or in the 5.8 GHz unlicensed band.
+WiMax was deployed at higher frequencies than most mobile phone networks at the time.
+WiMax technology could operate in the 2.5 or 3.5 GHz licensed bands, or in the 5.8 GHz unlicensed band.

 Still confused?
 Spot a mistake?
 Give us your feedback on this definition.